highest rainfall in india

 • Build climate resilience through adaptation strategies.

-Tourism can help raise money for conservation but can also harm the environment if not managed properly.
+Tourism can help raise money for conservation, but it can also harm the environment if not managed properly.

 • Eco-tourism: